 We stayed overnight in the Detroit area and headed downtown on Sunday afternoon for a baseball game.
-Sally and I got there first and parked about three blocks from the stadium
+We parked about three blocks from the stadium

 We had to stand in line to get a photo with the giant tiger by the main gate.

 My phone was on video for the above shot, so the top of the tiger’s head got cut off.
 I tried again after the game when the area was much busier … I wonder what that young couple will think when they take a good look at their photo.